harshitsinghrao/lstm-attention-weather-prediction/README.md

 # lstm-attention-weather-prediction
-Here, we do weather prediction using LSTM and Attention.
-The dataset contains 14 different features such as atmospheric pressure, humidity, temperature, etc. Our goal is to predict the future temperature using all these 14 features.
+- Weather prediction using LSTM and Global Attention.
+- Multivariate time series analysis; the dataset contains 14 different features such as atmospheric pressure, humidity, temperature, etc. Our goal is to predict the future temperature using all these 14 features.

 ## Dataset
 Steps to use the dataset.